 There is further information about countries and vaccinations required on the links below

 It is important to make this initial appointment as early as possible - at least 6 weeks before you travel - as a second appointment will be required with the practice nurse to actually receive the vaccinations.
 These vaccines have to be ordered as they are not a stock vaccine.
 Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.

 Travelling in Europe

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- http://ec.europa.eu/publications/booklets/eu_glance/86/en.pdf (this is a large document and may take a minute or two to view)

 A smoking cessation clinic is held at the practice every Thursday which is run by Kick-It.
 Patients are required to make an appointment to see the smoking advisor who will be able to guide and support you and help you whilst giving up smoking.

-A Primary Care Plus clinic is held at the practice on alternate Tuesdays.
+A Primary Care Plus clinic is held at the practice on alternate Fridays.
 The Primary Care Liaison Nurse is available by appointment.